sayari-analytics/sayari-go/docs/go_sdk.md

 	log.Printf("%+v", entityDetails)
 }
 ```

 # Advanced
 When interacting with the API directly, there are a few concepts that you need to handle manually.
-The SDK takes care of
-these things for you when used properly, but it is important to understand them if you want to use the SDK properly.
+The SDK takes care of these things for you, but it is important to understand them if you want to use the SDK properly.

 ## Authentication and token management
-- Connecting
-- Token rotation
+As you can see from the API documentation, there is an endpoint provided for authenticating to Sayari Graph which will return a bearer token.
+This token is then passed on all subsequent API calls to authenticate them.
+The SDK handles this process for you by first requesting the token and then adding it to all subsequent requests.

+In addition to simplifying the connection process, the SDK is also designed to work in long-running application and keep the token up to date by rotating it before it expires.
+This is all handled behind the scenes by the client object itself and should require no additional action by the user.

 ## Pagination
-- How to use pagination
-- The helper functions the SDK exposes
+Sayari Graph contains a wealth of information.
+While we always try to prioritize the information you are looking for and return that first, there are times that you may need more data than can be returned in a single page of results.

+As described in our API documentation, when this happens we will return pagination information in our response.
+This information can be used to determine if there are more results than what was returned ('next token' will be true) and how many more results there are ('count' gives the total number of results including what was returned by the initial request).
+You can then use the 'offset' parameter in your subsequent request to get the next page of data.

+While the above process works well, there may be times you simply want to request all the data without thinking about it.
+The SDK provides convenience methods to help with this.
+The methods below take in the same inputs as the standard ones but automatically handle pagination and return all the associated data.
+- GetAllEntitySearchResults
+- GetAllRecordSearchResults
+- GetAllTraversalResults

 ## Rate limiting
-- How rate limiting works in Sayari Graph and what the responses look like
-- How the SDK handles this
-- Consideration (shared client, etc)
+Some Sayari Graph endpoints are more compute intensive than others.
+To adequately allocate resources across customers and prevent service degradation, individual users are rate limited.
+It is very unlikely that you would ever encounter these limits when making requests manually or even in a single-threaded application.
+Typically, rate limiting will only come into play when making multiple API requests at the same time.

+When a request is rate limited, the API will respond back with a 429 status code as well as a 'Retry-After' response header that tells you how long to wait before making a subsequent request (i.e. 5s).

+To make things simpler, the SDK handles this for you and will automatically wait and retry requests if a 429 is received.

 # Tutorials
 You should now have all the tools you need to start using the Sayari Graph Go SDK yourself.
-If you would like additional
-inspiration, please consider the following use-case-specific tutorials.
+If you would like additional inspiration, please consider the following use-case-specific tutorials.

 ## Screening